xanderstevenson/diy-devops-dashboard/README.md

 <br>

-- More blocks for additional tools can be added to [templates/index.html](https://github.com/xanderstevenson/diy-devops-dashboard/blob/main/templates/index.html) and a additional functions would need to be added to [app.py](https://github.com/xanderstevenson/diy-devops-dashboard/blob/main/app.py)
+- More blocks for additional tools can be added to [templates/index.html](https://github.com/xanderstevenson/diy-devops-dashboard/blob/main/templates/index.html) and additional functions would need to be added to [app.py](https://github.com/xanderstevenson/diy-devops-dashboard/blob/main/app.py)

 <br>